BiEchi/my-homepage/content/authors/wenqing/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: BSc in Electronics and Computer Engineering
+    - course: BSE in Electronics and Computer Engineering
       institution: Zhejiang University
       year: 2023
-    - course: BSc in Computer Engineering
+    - course: BSE in Computer Engineering
       institution: University of Illinois at Urbana-Champaign
       year: 2023